Garrard, Kentucky: Garrard family connections

-Members of the Garrard family born at the salt works include Eliza Ann Garrard (1809, daughter of Daniel), James H. Garrard, Theophilus T. Garrard, Edward Pendleton Garrard (1814), Maria Pacheco Padilla Garrard (1815), Margaret Garrard (1818, daughter of Daniel), Catherine Francis Garrard (1825), Lucinda C. Garrard (1827), Sophia Garrard (1830), and Pauline Mountjoy Garrard (1833).
+Members of the Garrard family born at the salt works include Eliza Ann Garrard (1809, daughter of Daniel), James H. Garrard, Theophilus T. Garrard, Edward Pendleton Garrard (1814), Maria Pacheco Padilla Garrard (1815), Margaret Garrard (1818, daughter of Daniel), William Mountjoy Garrard (1822), Catherine Francis Garrard (1825), Lucinda C. Garrard (1827), Sophia Garrard (1830), and Pauline Mountjoy Garrard (1833).

 19th century decline and Civil War destruction

 The salt works were deliberately destroyed by the Union army in the United States Civil War, as a preventative measure after the Confederate side had boasted of their value as a military objective with respect to anything else in the entire state of Kentucky.

 Confederate forces had captured Manchester in the summer of 1862 and had taken between 3500 to 4000 USbsh of salt from the Garrard salt works and the works of their competitors the White family.

 A report of the commander of the brigade who re-took Manchester, Charles Craft, explained the need to destroy the works, saying that "every circumstance led to the belief that the quantity [of salt] on hand would have been shortly taken" when his brigade left to fight elsewhere that it was needed, and that "as a matter of economy; the destruction of the works seemed to be a wise movement".

 It took 500 soldiers 36 hours, overseen by three colonels of the regiment.

 They disabled or destroyed all of the furnaces, pumps, and wells; and 30,000 USbsh of salt found on the site.

-Cannon balls were forced into pipes; pumps removed, broken, and then pushed back into wells; and the salt dumped into rivers.
+Cannonballs were forced into pipes; pumps removed, broken, and then pushed back into wells; and the salt dumped into rivers.

 A few "loyal citizens around and in the neighbourhood", as described in reports, were permitted to take some salt so that they had a supply for themselves.

 Theophilus T. Garrard requested compensation after the war from the federal government, but this was denied.

 Although rebuilt post-war, the salt works were not the major industry in the region that they had been pre-war, as competition from other saltworks elsewhere and improved transport drive down prices.

 The salt industry had been in decline even before the war.

 Although the Goose Creek Salt Works produced the same US$5,000 worth of salt in 1850 and 1860, the Garrards had had to diversity into increased farmland holdings, up from 260 acre cultivated land and 300 acre uncultivated in 1850 to 480 acre cultivated and 1180 acre, although the valuation of these holdings had gone down from US$32,000 to US$28,000.